Time-Reversal of Coalescing Diffusive Flows and Weak Convergence of Localized Disturbance Flows: Countable Collections of Coalescing Diffusions

 \section{Countable Collections of Coalescing Diffusions}

-In this section we recall uniqueness of law for weak solutions of SDEs, then define a metric space, $D_E$, whose elements consist of countable collections of cadlag paths.
-Finally we identify certain elements of $D_E$, using a martingale problem in the style of \cite{SV}, specifically those corresponding to a countable family of coalescing diffusion processes that are independent until collision.
+In this section, we recall uniqueness in law for weak solutions of SDEs, then define a metric space, $D_E$, whose elements consist of countable collections of cadlag paths.
+Finally, using a martingale problem in the style of \cite{SV}, specifically those corresponding to a countable family of coalescing diffusion processes that are independent until collision; we identify certain elements of $D_E$.